-The value 01 represents the response string which includes scores on the multiple-choice (MC) and constructed-response (CR) operational items.
+The value 01 represents the response string which includes scores on the -choice (MC) and constructed-response (CR) operational items.
 When the analyses were conducted by using the final data files, these criteria were no longer necessary since all operational CR items had been scored.

 Item analysis and calibration of embedded field test items were conducted using the first-time testers only (i.e., retester = N).
-The classical item statistics for the field test items analyzed by using the first-time testers were more comparable to the results of the Spring 2011 Keystone Exams, which were given to the first-time test takers.
-Students who took form 1 and with accommodations were removed from the analyses so the results can be comparable to other forms which did not provide accommodations.
+The classical item statistics for the field test items analyzed by using the first-time testers were more comparable to the results of the spring 2011 Keystone Exams, which were given to the first-time test takers.